open-organization/open-decision-framework/ODF-community.md

 ----------------------------------------------------
 **But when you make open decisions, people feel...**  _page 6 of 15_

-  - I understand why the decision was made and how it aligns with Red Hat's strategy, goals, and mission.
+  - I understand why the decision was made and how it aligns with our strategy, goals, and mission.
   - There was visibility to the business requirements, research, and evaluation criteria.
   - The decision-making process was inclusive and transparent.
   - Although I wasn't the decision-maker, I was able to contribute to the process.
-  - I may not agree with the decision, but it's clear that the decision-makers understand Red Hat's values and culture.
+  - I may not agree with the decision, but it's clear that the decision-makers understand our values and culture.
   - I might be disappointed, but I wasn't surprised.
   - My voice was heard and valued.